-At the same time Sales, in theory, is obligated with extra steps that don’t directly seem revenue generating actions like having to officially accept a lead and following the agreed-upon acceptance procedure.
+At the same time Sales, in theory, is obligated with extra steps that don’t directly seem revenue-generating actions like having to officially accept a lead and following the agreed-upon acceptance procedure.
 You know what – most reps simply don’t do it.
 Can you really blame them – they want to sell!

-The fact is that many leads are stagnant just because of disagreements of a leads stage between these two teams and the relationship between Sales and Marketing becomes sore.
+The fact is that many leads are stagnant just because of disagreements of a lead stage between these two teams and the relationship between Sales and Marketing becomes sore.
 Actual alignment between the two requires well-articulated qualification criteria and the technology to make SALs identification a reality without any overhead on either the Marketing or the Sales side.